aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/chn/chn.rst

 Channel parameters
 ------------------

-The channel is the representation of the physical space in which data are transmitted.
-This operation corrupts the information, hence the origin of the error-correcting codes.
+The channel represents the physical support such as optical fiber, space, water, air, etc. It is during the passage in the channel that the frames are altered/noised and errors can occur.
+The channel coding theory has been invented to correct errors induced by the channel (or at least reduce the number of errors to an acceptable rate).

 ..
 TODO : Add_user on all channels ?
 For complex numbers, real / imag part independent ?